VERSAILLES BLAMES SOLDIERS FOR THE KILLINGS

 A plaque on the wall of the former barracks (now an administration building) recalls those shootings.

-Prisoners were judged at the venerable crossroad at Châtelet, then marched to the Lobau barracks by short straight avenue Victoria: the network built for repression was used for it — at last. |
+Prisoners were judged at the venerable crossroad at Châtelet, then marched to the Lobau barracks by short straight avenue Victoria: The network built for repression was used for it — at last.

-A generation later, the remains of bodies were found buried in this park next to the Saint Jacques Tower.
-They must have been brought from the Lobau barracks. |
+A generation later, the remains of bodies found buried in this park next to the Saint Jacques Tower were supposed brought from the Lobau barracks. |

 The officers come from privileged backgrounds.
 They: